 - The Grace F. Shepard Phi Beta Kappa Scholarship, established in memory of Miss Grace F. Shepard, who taught English at Wheaton and for whom Shepard Court is named, is awarded only to a member of the graduating class.
 While preference is given to a student in Classical studies, all applicants to graduate school are encouraged to apply

 Please be sure you are applying for grad school in the fall before submitting an application.
-If you are delaying your education for a year, you may apply in the following year.
+Fellowship recipients must use the award within the next academic year.
+If you are delaying your education for a year, you may apply the following year.